Again, I Say Plan B

 Perhaps sometime during the eight hour detention their rights were read to them.
 They have said that their rights were not read to them when they were handcuffed and marched out of Starbucks.

 Perhaps it was a slow crime day in Philadelphia, PA on April 12 when the men were arrested?
 The arresting officers carefully and leisurely processed the case.
 Having made the well-publicized arrests their day was now free.
 As many as eight officers were on the Nellie-pad for this case and had their time automatically accounted for the day.

 Senior and supervising officials have to accept the accounting of time during this whole process.
 But how do they explain why two citizens who have broken no law were detained for eight hours, in America in 2018, Not 1984?
 They have to accept that there was legitimate reason for every minute the two gentlemen were detained.
 Plan B would provide the cover police departments need.
 With every minute of the pay-day accounted for and subject to review by superiors, we could find and eliminate the red-tape that backlogs systems and make us all less efficient and effective.

-This is just another reason for Plan B. Plan B allows supervising officers to observe their charges whenever desired and as often as necessary to ensure proper policing is provided with courtesy and respect.
-With every moment of paid duty being record aside from bath room use, Plan B provides a tool for determining when additional training is needed, and helps astute superior to recognize when coaching or counseling would be better tools for modifying performance and perceptions.
-As example, a review of body camera footage would have revealed that the two men arrested did not have their rights read to them before they were marched out of Starbucks – a good opportunity to remind officers of arresting protocol.
+This is just another reason for Plan B. Plan B allows supervising officers to observe their charges whenever desired and as often as necessary to ensure proper policing is provided, with courtesy and respect.
+With every moment of paid duty being recorded aside from bath room use, Plan B provides a tool for determining when additional training is needed, and helps astute superiors to recognize when coaching or counseling would be better tools for modifying performance and perceptions.
+As example, a review of body camera footage would have revealed that the two men arrested did not have their rights read to them before they were marched out of Starbucks, a good opportunity to remind officers of arresting protocol.